About the project

-The Stage 1 Planning Permit Application was lodged to Council in May 2019.
+The Stage 1 Planning Permit Application was lodged with Brimbank City Council in May 2019.

 Demolition works of the former City West Water buildings were completed in 2017.
-The remaining building fronting onto St Albans Road is heritage listed with a future use to be determined once construction of Stage One housing has commenced.
+The remaining building fronting onto St Albans Road is within a heritage overlay with a future use to be determined following Stage 2 Planning approval.

-Stage One civil works are anticipated to commence in mid-2020.
+Stage 1 civil works are anticipated to commence in mid-2020.

-Development Victoria engages with communities and stakeholders to ensure our projects are informed by the needs and expectations of the local community.
+Development Victoria engages with communities and stakeholders to help shape projects which are informed by the needs and expectations of the local community.

 We believe that local knowledge adds value to our projects.

-In late 2016, a range of community engagement activities were held for the Sunshine North development to provide information and generate feedback.
+In late 2016, community engagement activities were held to provide information and seek feedback about the project.
 These activities included an information session, an update on the Development Victoria website, online advertising, a letterbox drop and an online survey.

 Development Victoria provided responses to these issues with support from the project’s consultant team.
 Overall, there were no major concerns raised.